Experiments with the Ethereum Blockchain

 Ethereum is a platform for decentralised applications, built on top of a blockchain mechanism, which can be used for public data storage and computation.
 It acts as an immutable public ledger, which provides strong cryptographic guarantees for data integrity.
 One definitive feature of the Ethereum platform is the ability to execute Turing-complete Smart Contracts.
 A Smart Contract is a program on the blockchain.
 We have been investigating the possibilities that the Ethereum blockchain infrastructure affords.

-Below you can see some screencasts of some of our recent experiments with Ethereum:
+Below you can see some screencasts of some of our other experiments with Ethereum:

 Education